 Discovering the cause of osteoarthritis:

 Arthritis means joint inflammation.
 Osteoarthritis is the degeneration of joint cartilage and the underlying bone.
 Age, being overweight, and family history are named as risk factors in osteoarthritis, but are worth examining with some common sense.
 If age, family history, or weight caused osteoarthritis, then everyone of a certain age, family, or weight would be suffering and they are not.
 How could age, genetics, or weight be the cause of osteoarthritis if the arthritis is picking sides of the body or only certain joints?
-It can't be your age, genetics, or weight if it's only your right knee that's affected.
+It can't be your age, genetics, or weight if it's only your left knee that's affected.
 Something else has to be causing the problem.

 Joint damage from injuries or recurrent stress to the joint from faulty body posture and mechanics is a more logical cause of the osteoarthritis disease process.
 It has been shown that patients with previous knee injuries may be up to five times more likely to have osteoarthritis in the injured knee than those without injuries, and patients with previous hip injuries may be more than three times as likely to develop arthritis in the injured hip.
-Injury does not always lead to osteoarthritis and they key lies in the treatment of the injury.
+Injury does not always lead to osteoarthritis and the key lies in the treatment of the injury.

 Just like a sprained ankle, postural and biomechanical imbalances lead to "weak" and unsupported joints that are prone to injury.
 Restoring alignment and body posture and restoring function will prevent injury but also speed the recovering from injury.
 After any injury the body immediately starts to compensate for the injured area and those compensations that are meant to be temporary quickly become ingrained in your muscle memory.
 Those compensatory movements create recurrent stress on joints and tissues in the body and lead to degenerative processes over time.
 Postural Alignment Therapy eliminates compensatory movements and restores proper joint and muscle function decreasing negative stress on the body.
 Treating postural imbalances after injury eliminates the real cause of injury instead of simply treating the symptoms.